A distributed ADMM-like method for resource sharing over time-varying networks: Computing a dual bound

 \section{Computing a dual bound}

 Recall that the definition of $\Ct$ in \eqref{eq:C} involves a bound $B$ such that $\norm{y^*}\leq B$ for some dual optimal solution $y^*$.
 In this section, we show that given a Slater point we can find a ball containing the optimal dual set for problem \eqref{eq:central_problem}.
-Indeed, we will prove this result for a more general case where the feasible set $\{\bxi=[\xi_i]_{i\in\cN}: g(\bxi)\in {\cK}\}$ is described by a general convex function $g(\bxi)\triangleq\sum_{i\in\cN}g_i(\xi_i)$ such that $g_i(\xi_i)$ is private convex function of $i\in\cN$, e.g., $g_i(\xi_i)=R_i\xi_i-r_i$ in \eqref{eq:central_problem}.
 To this end, we first derive some results without assuming convexity.